keviinfoes/LinkedFC_backend/README.md

 # Linked
 This repository contains a full collateralized stablecoin named linkedFC (LKC).
 Linked is a stablecoin with minimal complexity.
 No multiple coins needed in the implementation or a high stability fee.
 The stability is maintained by the collateral positions.

+1. If the price of the token < 1 USD: the collateral position holders will be incentivised to close their position for the the cheap token price.
+The buy pressure from closing the collateral positions will change the price upwards to 1 USD.
+Because the system collateral > total token value, selling for less then 1 USD is irrational.
+2. If the price of the token > 1 USD: ETH holders will be incentivised to open collateral positions and flood the market with new tokens.
+This sell pressure from the new tokens will change the price downwards to 1 USD.

 ## Description
 The design of linked is:
 - **Token contract - ERC20**: TBA.